Cheng I Sao: Dangerous Female Pirate Whose Strict Code Of Laws Kept Pirates Subordinated And Successful

 She Lived In Difficult Times For Women

-Cheng I Sao lived in difficult times when a woman's physical movement in society was significantly restricted by for example, ‘foot binding’, a painful practice that significantly limited the mobility of women and resulting in lifelong disabilities.
+Cheng I Sao lived in difficult times when a woman's physical movement in society was significantly restricted by, for example, ‘foot binding,’ a painful practice that seriously limited women's mobility and resulted in lifelong disabilities.
 Women did not enjoy the same or even similar rights as men.

 Cheng I Sao was born around 1775, probably in Canton, but little is known about her early life.
-It is, however, known that she was a Canton prostitute, kidnapped by a pirate leader Zheng Yi, who later married her in 1801 and she joined him at sea.
-Her husband had a large fleet of about 50,000 pirates, from 200 to 1800 ships that controlled the South China Sea.
+She was a Canton prostitute kidnapped by a pirate leader, Zheng Yi, who later married her in 1801, and she joined him at sea.
+Her husband had a large fleet of about 50,000 pirates, from 200 to 1800 ships controlling the South China Sea.

-Cheng I Sao became his partner and together, they unified pirate gangs, forming a successful league of pirates from competing clans.
-Their pirate activities lasted until 1807 when Cheng I died fighting a tsunami.
+Cheng I Sao became his partner and unified pirate gangs together, forming a successful league of pirates from competing clans.
+Their pirate activities lasted until 1807, when Cheng I died fighting a tsunami.
 After he died, Cheng I Sao, the captain's wife, took over his fleet and continued the piracy in the southern waters of China.

 Cheng I Sao – A Leader Of Pirate League